binnes/WiFiMeshRaspberryPi/additionalResources/HEADERLESS_SETUP.md

 # Additional Resources - Headerless setup

 When you setup a Raspberry Pi, most documentation requires you to have a USB Keyboard, mouse and an HDMI monitor.
 You then have access to the Raspberry Pi, using it like a normal computer.
-However, this is not always convienient and it is possible to setup a Raspberry Pi just using your laptop.
+However, this is not always convenient and it is possible to setup a Raspberry Pi just using your laptop.

 # Updating the SD Card image